 It is for this reason that the board has been empowered to appoint Central tax officers to discharge duties under the IGST Act.
-Please note that appointment of officers remains with the government but confirmation of responsibility to act as integrated tax officers is left with the Board.
+Note that the power of appointment of officers remains with the Government but confirmation of responsibility to act as integrated tax officers is left with the Board.